cdap-guides/cdap-mapreduce-guide/README.rst

     cdap-cli.sh send stream logEvents "255.255.255.182 - - [23/Sep/2014:11:45:38 -0400] \"GET /tigon.html HTTP/1.0\" 200 111 \" \"Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)\"\n"
     cdap-cli.sh send stream logEvents "255.255.255.182 - - [23/Sep/2014:11:45:38 -0400] \"GET /tigon.html HTTP/1.0\" 200 145 \" \"Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)\"\n"

-We can now start the MapReduce job to process the events that were ingested::
+We can now start the MapReduce program to process the events that were ingested::

     cdap-cli.sh start mapreduce LogAnalyticsApp.TopClientsMapReduce

-The MapReduce will take a couple of minutes to process.
+The MapReduce program will take a couple of minutes to process.

 We can then start the ``TopClientsService`` and query the processed results::